pendo-io/pendo-mobile-sdk/android/pnddocs/xamarin_maui-android.md

 2. Search for: **PendoMAUIPlugin** with latest version.<br/>
 3. Press **Add Package**.

-#### **Using Proguard / R8**
+4. #### **Using Proguard / R8**

     The rules that must be added to proguard are in this file: <a href="https://cdn.pendo.io/sdk/install-instructions/pendo-proguard.cfg">pendo-proguard.cfg</a>

-If using **proguard-android-optimize.txt,** add the following in the optimizations code line:
+    For whom is using ProGuard(D8/DX only) to perform compile-time code optimization and have `proguard-android-optimize.txt`, add the following in the optimizations code line:
     `!code/allocation/variable`
     Your optimizations line should look like this:
     `-optimizations *other optimizations*,!code/allocation/variable`

 -------------